 Modern life is a little like living inside a very low-power microwave oven.

-We are constantly exposed to electromagnetic (EMF) radiation from our phones, computers, televisions, Internet routers, and all the similar devices our nearby neighbors use.
+We are constantly exposed to electromagnetic (EMF) radiation from our phones, laptops, televisions, Internet routers, and all the similar devices our nearby neighbors use.
 We are bombarded with EMF radiation from power lines, cell towers (check issues of living near a cell tower), television towers, and 4G and 5G repeaters.

 There are locations that are worse than others.
 If you live so close to high-tension power lines that you can hold a light bulb in your hand and it glows, you are definitely too close for comfort — or safety.
 An EMF meter can help you determine if you are being exposed to so much EMF radiation that immediate protective action is necessary.